zth/vscode-rescript-relay/README.md

 # vscode-rescript-relay

-Improve quality-of-life of using ReScriptRelay with VSCode.
+Improve quality-of-life of using ReScriptRelay with VSCode. **This requires ReasonRelay of version >= 0.13.0 and that you only use ReScript syntax with ReasonRelay.**

 ## Setup